How Phyllis Paid Off $16,000 of Debt Before Retirement

-In 2015, Phyllis had finally hit her breaking point financially.
+Phyllis hit her breaking point financially just weeks before she found Money Mentors.
 With maxed out credit cards and a few loans, she realized it might be time to seek help.

 “I had gotten myself into a hole,” Phyllis said.
 “Then I saw the Money Mentors ad on TV.
 It was like the ad was saying ‘Phyllis, please call us!’”

 With just over $16,000 of consumer debt, she came in to her first appointment and her counsellor helped her to review the options.
 The choice was obvious and Phyllis quickly completed everything she needed to do to start the Orderly Payment of Debts (OPD) program that month.